KBS World: Radio

 KBS World Radio is South Korea's sole foreign language promotional broadcast for the entire world.
 Its programming features news, culture, music, entertainment, as well as Korean lessons.

 KBS World Radio currently broadcasts in Korean, English, Japanese, French, Russian, Mandarin, Spanish, Indonesian, Arabic, German, Vietnamese and Cantonese.

 Television

-KBS World's TV programming is sourced from KBS's domestic television services.
+KBS World's TV programming is sourced from KBS's domestic television services, with older drama series aired in the case where latest drama series has sold to other licensors outside South Korea, such as Netflix, Amazon Prime Video, Disney+ and even (for Southeast Asia, Middle East and South Africa) Viu or (for all other markets) Viki/Kocowa.
 It mainly broadcast in Korean, but subtitles in English, Malay and Chinese are also provided.

-There are four separate general entertainment KBS World services operated by KBS's subsidiaries tailored to specific markets: the Japanese version of KBS World, operated by KBS Japan, targets Japanese audiences, the Indonesian version of KBS World, operated by OKTN, targets Indonesian audiences, while KBS America (in English) and KBS Latino (in Spanish) target audiences in North and South America.
+There are four separate general entertainment KBS World services operated by KBS's subsidiaries tailored to specific markets: the Japanese version of KBS World, operated by KBS Japan, targets Japanese audiences, the Indonesian version of KBS World, operated by OKTN, targets Indonesian audiences, while KBS America (in English) and KBS Latino (in Spanish, Portuguese) target audiences in North and South America such as Mexico and Brazil.

 Additionally, KBS World 24 was a news and documentary channel that was available for free online.
-On July 1, 2021, the channel was reformulated as KBS Korea, with a broader focus.
+On July 1, 2021, the channel was rebrand as KBS Korea, focusing on Korean programming from KBS1, mainly on News and Culture, tailored for Overseas Koreans.